Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

-\begin{defin}[Risk-Aware Control Barrier Function] For~the discrete-time system~\eqref{eq:dynamics} and a dynamic coherent risk measure $\rho$, the continuous function $h : \mathbb{R}^n \to \mathbb{R}$ is a \emph{risk-aware control barrier function} (RCBF) for the set $\mathcal{S}$ as defined in~\eqref{eq:safeset}, if there exists a convex class-$\mathcal{K}$ function $\alpha$ satisfying $\alpha(r) < r$ for all $r>0$ such that
+\begin{defin}[Risk-Aware Control Barrier Function] For~the discrete-time system~\eqref{eq:dynamics} and a dynamic coherent risk measure $\rho$, the continuous function $h : \mathbb{R}^n \to \mathbb{R}$ is a \emph{risk-aware control barrier function} (RCBF) for the set $\mathcal{S}$ as defined in~\eqref{eq:safeset}, if there exists a convex class-$\mathcal{K}$ function $\alpha$\footnote{A class-$\mathcal{K}$ function is a continuous, scalar function $\alpha(r)$ defined for $r\in [0, a)$ that is strictly increasing and satisfies $\alpha(0) = 0$.} satisfying $\alpha(r) < r$ for all $r>0$ such that

 \end{defin}

 In~\cite{singletary2022safe}, the authors demonstrated that the existence of an RCBF implies invariance/safety in the coherent risk measure.

 \begin{theorem} For discrete-time system~\eqref{eq:dynamics} and the set $\mathcal{S}$ as described in~\eqref{eq:safeset}, let $\rho$ be a coherent risk measure.
 Then, $\mathcal{S}$ is $\rho$-safe if there exists an RCBF as defined in Definition~\ref{def:riskbf}. \end{theorem}